 PhD Student in Chemical Engineering at Imperial College London, specialising in molecular thermodynamics and process engineering in the net-zero context with proven research record in experimental and modelling work within both academia and industry.

-Expected date of graduation: Q1/2021.
-Link to Patrick's LinkedIn Profile
+Expected date of graduation: Q3/2021.
+Open to work.
+Patrick's LinkedIn Profile

 He earned both his Bachelor’s degree in Chemical Engineering and Master’s degree in Chemical Process Technology from the Technical University of Munich.
 Patrick is an Associate Member of the Institution of Chemical Engineers, an Early Career Research member at the UK CCS Research Centre, and a student member at the Energy Institute.
 He participates in IChemE's Future Energy Leaders programme.